 Attendance and Punctuality

-Encouraging good attendance is a school priority and it is very important that you avoid unnecessary absences for your child.
-Schools have a statutory duty to record absences and the reasons given for these absences.
+Encouraging good attendance is always a school priority; it is very important that you avoid unnecessary absences for your child.
+You can find our school's policy on attendance and punctuality here.

 Definitions of absence: